 Best Initial Bonus

-This card does not charge an annual fee during the first year ($95 thereafter) and does not assess foreign transaction fees for purchases processed abroad.
+This card charges a $0 introductory annual fee for the first year, then $95 and has $0 foreign transaction fee for purchases processed abroad.
 For more information, check out our full review of the full review of the Chase Sapphire Preferred Card.

 Perhaps the best rewards credit card on the market, Arrival Plus offers a 40,000-mile bonus – redeemable for $400 in travel expenses – in return for spending $3,000 during the first three months your account is open.
 You’ll also earn the miles-equivalent of 2% cash back on all other purchases and receive a 5% rebate on miles redeemed for travel.

 This card does not charge a foreign transaction fee, and its $89 annual fee is waived for the first year.
 Check out our Barclaycard Arrival Plus Review to learn more.

 Spending $3,000 in the first 3 months will get you 40,000 bonus miles, which can be redeemed for a $400 statement credit attributable to any travel-related expenses.
 The ongoing earning rate is 2 miles per $1 spent, with no limits or expiration dates.
 This card charges a $59 annual fee, beginning in the second year and doesn't assess foreign transaction fees for purchases processed abroad.

 For a more in-depth look at this offer, check out our editor’s review of the Capital One Venture Card.

 Spending $500 or more during the first 90 days will get you 40,000 bonus miles, which can be redeemed for 2 round-trip domestic flights.
 You can also earn a $100 discount voucher on your account anniversary if you make at least $2,500 in charges during the year.

 In terms of regular rewards, you will earn 2 miles per $1 spent on FlyFrontier.com and 1 mile/$1 on all other purchases.
 There is a $69 annual fee.

 In addition to a 20,000-point initial bonus for spending at least $2,500 during the first three months, this card provides 5 points per $1 spent on all airfare and 1 point per $1 on everything else.